 The idea of threats to data security often conjures up thoughts of large companies plastered across the national news because thousands of records were compromised at the hands of a malicious hacker.
 Unfortunately, this often provides smaller organizations with a false sense of security; they start to believe that the bad guys are only after the large companies with a lot of money at stake.

 The truth is, small- to medium-sized businesses are just as likely to fall under the target of a malicious attack.
 Alarmingly, 48 percent of smaller organizations suffer from data breaches by malicious hackers as opposed to leaking data resulting from human error.
 Of those who suffer from a data breach, the same research shows that 60 percent of those companies will go out of business within six months of the attack.

-If you are tasked with understanding how to best protect your organization’s data, there are some basic questions you need to ask your IT service provider.
+If you are tasked with understanding how to best protect your organization’s data, there are some basic questions you need to ask your Boston IT service provider.